Key Takeaways

 Company Size: 400+ employees | Founded: 2007

 Core Services: Enterprise healthcare IT solutions, EHR/EMR systems, telemedicine platforms, practice management software, and IoT healthcare solutions.
-Digital transformation partner for large healthcare organizations operating at institutional scale.
+Digital transformation partner for large healthcare organizations.

-Wearable Integration Expertise: Wearable technology integration for hospital IoT ecosystems, real-time health monitoring via portable devices, RFID asset management systems, and cloud-based health data processing.
-Fitness and wellness app development with wearable synchronization capabilities.
-Their focus skews toward institutional deployments rather than consumer apps.
+Wearable technology integration for hospital IoT ecosystems, real-time health monitoring via portable devices, RFID asset management systems, and cloud-based health data processing.
+Focus skews toward institutional deployments rather than consumer apps.

 Notable HealthTech Projects: